microsoft/bing-search-sdk-for-net/samples/BingSearchSamples/BingAutoSuggest/README.md

 1. git clone https://github.com/microsoft/bing-search-sdk-for-net.git
 2. Open project from Visual Studio 2017
-3. Click on "bing-search-dotnet" for debug/release version from the top of Visual Studio.
+3. Click on "Microsoft.Bing.Autosuggest.Samples" for debug/release version from the top of Visual Studio.
 This will run examples from the **BingAutoSuggest\AutoSuggestSearchSamples.cs** file. **Alternately** you can build and run solution in separate steps.

 ### Note:
-Change TargetFramework in bing-search-dotnet.csproj to “netcoreapp1.1” if you have .NET Framework version as 2.1.2. [ Older ] as follows:
+Change TargetFramework in Microsoft.Bing.Autosuggest.Samples.csproj to “netcoreapp1.1” if you have .NET Framework version as 2.1.2. [ Older ] as follows:

 **Current**
 ````